-AFOA Canada offers four professional designations to meet the needs of our growing Indigenous professionals across Canada:
+AFOA Canada offers five professional designations to meet the needs of our growing Indigenous professionals across Canada:

 Certified Aboriginal Financial Manager (CAFM)